Last updated at 22:05, 8 Sep 2014 Uploaded at 22:57, 28 Jun 2014

 - Latest version of Skyrim - Dawnguard and Dragonborn are supported but not required.

-- SKSE 1.7.0 or higher - Not included.
+- SKSE 1.7.0 - Not included.
 Download and install if you're not using it already.
 Earlier versions WILL NOT WORK.
 The mod will notice if SKSE is missing and will shut down.

 - SkyUI 4.1 or higher - Required for MCM.